Eolu/directed/directed/README.md

 ## WIP features/ideas/TODOs

-- High priority: Accept inputs for top-level nodes, return outputs from leaf nodes (important because it finally makes this crate a drop-in replacement for... anywhere you want a graph that you didn't use to have a graph)
-    - Partially implemented, outputs from leaf nodes can be accessed.
-The API is a bit raw still, and input injection is still missing
 - High priority: Handle when a node is unavailable from the registry in async execution (wait until it's available again)
     - There is in general more testing and work needed around this bullet.
 The registry serves as a node library that hands out nodes to be evaluated - and expects them to be returned when evaluation is done.
 Right now it will just give up if it attempts to concurrently execute the same node at the same time.
 Waiting is easy - but there are likely some situations where it CAN be valid to execute the same node at the same time.
 This will take a bit of plumbing in the proc macro.
 - Automatic validators to make sure correct input and output types are present if required (right now this would halt graph evaluation mid-way through and give an error, but there's no reason it can't do that before even starting evaluation)